 - Wham Shot:

-- Two in Episode 1: The doors to the Tartarus's bridge opening to reveal The Counselor, appearing in the present-day storyline for the first time since Season 6.
+- Two in Episode 1: The doors to the bridge of the Tartarus opening to reveal the Counselor, appearing in the present-day storyline for the first time since Reconstruction.
 Then, at the end of the episode, we get a look at Sharkface, the Insurrection's flame soldier, identifiable from his tattoos.

 - In Episode 11, watching first Delta, then Theta, and then Epsilon himself derez under the stress of the Carolina/Sharkface fight.